Find Cheap Auto Insurance Quotes in Your Area

 Along with AARP, most major insurance companies offer defensive driver courses designed specifically for older drivers.
 The age limit to participate in these affordable courses varies by state.
 If you're at least 50 years old and you complete a defensive driving course, you may receive a discount of around 10% off your insurance premiums.

-4. Take advantage of discounts for using telemetric technology
+4. Take advantage of discounts for using telematics

-Some insurers offer new technology to help you control those costs.
-Telemetric devices, which track your car's speed, braking and other driving behavior, allow insurers to offer discounts for customers who demonstrate safer habits on the road.
+Some insurers offer new technology to help you control car insurance costs.
+Telematics apps or devices, which track your car's speed, braking and other driving behavior, allow insurers to offer discounts for customers who demonstrate safer habits on the road.
 While privacy may be a concern, the potential savings may be worthwhile for retirees worried about their premiums going up as they age.

 - UBI technology: Usage based insurance technology includes devices that you install in your vehicle to monitor your driving habits.
 With UBI tech installed, your insurance company can tell if you're a safe driver or if you frequently accelerate and slam on the brakes.
 UBI tech could help you earn lower rates—if you're a good driver.
 If you're not as confident in your driving skills, UBI might not be right for you.